-What is a Hardship?
+What is Financial Hardship?

-- Reducing interest-only payments
+- A reduction in expected interest-only payments

-- Extending the term of your loan
+- An extension on the term of your loan

 What is a Hardship Threshold?